(List below last updated 04may21)

 By the way, let us distinguish what's covered here from a cloud of related approaches which deserve examination elsewhere:

-Newspapers from the future: a classic, even clichĂ©d way to mediate a future scenario, but with good reason.
+- Newspapers from the future: a classic, even clichéd way to mediate a future scenario, but with good reason.
 Cases range from the Yes Men's brilliant 02008 real-world intervention The New York Times Special Edition, to Near Future Laboratory's recent paper about the future of football, to the famous prop in Back to the Future Part II [as per the pic at the top of this post; and while it's true that this isn't exactly an example of what this post is about, BTTF Day was just recently – so there we are].

-Future headlines: These are a staple of shorthand scenario-writing (see Ogilvy and Schwartz, Plotting Your Scenarios, p.
+- Future headlines: These are a staple of shorthand scenario-writing (see Ogilvy and Schwartz, Plotting Your Scenarios, p.
 9).

-Video/audio news reports: there are a lot of these around, the main lesson of which to date appears to be that they are super hard to do well.
+- Video/audio news reports: there are a lot of these around, the main lesson of which to date appears to be that they are super hard to do well.
 The best might still be Orson Welles's brilliant 01938 War of the Worlds radio broadcast, which is very nearly an experiential scenario (it's discussed at length in terms of its effectiveness and ethical calculus here, pp. 272 ff).

-Entire books framed as documents of a future or alternative present: a favourite example, offhand, is Michael Crichton's Andromeda Strain, the verisimilitude and plausibility of which are bolstered with in-story textual artifacts such as scientific journal references.
+- Diegetic future documentary: see here.- Entire books framed as documents of a future or alternative present: a favourite example, offhand, is Michael Crichton's Andromeda Strain, the verisimilitude and plausibility of which are bolstered with in-story textual artifacts such as scientific journal references.
 Five centuries earlier, Thomas More's Utopia did something similar (see here pp. 266-267).

 Kate Aronoff, The Intercept

-With a Green New Deal, Here’s What the World Could Look Like for the Next Generation
+With a Green New Deal, Here’s What the World Could Look Like for the Next Generation†

 Set in 02043 (published 02018)